argoproj/argo-events/docs/validating-admission-webhook.md

 >   nats:
 >     exotic: {}
 > EOF
-Error from server (BadRequest): error when creating "STDIN": admission webhook "webhook.argo-events.argoproj.io" denied the request: ClusterID is missing
+Error from server (BadRequest): error when creating "STDIN": admission webhook "webhook.argo-events.argoproj.io" denied the request: "spec.nats.exotic.clusterID" is missing
 ```

-2. Spec updating behavior also can be validated.
+2. Spec updating behavior can be validated.

 Updating existing specs requires more validation, besides checking if the new
 spec is valid, we also need to check if there's any immutable fields being